geekygirldawn/oscon_2015/README.md

 * Gathers information about where to put output files and the database being used.
 * Runs the query.
+* Strips the email down to the username (everything before @example.com) to have a shorter identifier for the users (looks much better on graphs).
 * Formats the output into a nice, clean CSV file called network_output.csv excluding new threads and self-replies.
 * Formats the output into a nice Gource custom log format sorted by time